sroehling/MailShredder/MailCleanerSpec.md

         have the search settings in the header.
     * Button on RHS to display and edit the current filter.
     * The current search filter is saved.
-* Message Actions
+* Message Actions - Works on either the selected list of messages, or all the messages matching the current message filter.
-	* Lock a message from deletion.
+	* Lock message(s) from deletion.
         * List of locked messages.
 		* Could use a SHA1 signature to uniquely identify messages, including subject date, etc.
-	* Trash a message
+	* Trash message(s)
+	* Create a delete or exemption rule for messages matching current filter.

 ### Trash View